From the repressive 1960s to

 Fast forward to 1987 when Pres.
 Ronald Reagan boldly uttered his famous phrase, “Mr. Gorbachev, tear down this wall!”
 Two years later LDS members heard that for the first time in many years missionaries were sent into and out of East Germany.
 What the heck?
 We had been praying for years that communist countries would open their doors to the Gospel, but I’m ashamed to say that I didn’t have much faith it would occur in the prime of my generation.
 Something was different.

-In a nutshell, in the summer of 1989 Hungary for the first time allowed East Germans to leave Hungary and cross over into Austria and freedom (East Germans were allowed to vacation in some of the Soviet bloc countries such as Hungary).
+In a nutshell, in the summer of 1989 Hungary for the first time allowed visiting East Germans to leave Hungary and cross over into Austria and freedom (East Germans were allowed to vacation in some of the Soviet bloc countries such as Hungary).
 The East German government tried to tighten the screws and one official said the wall would stand another hundred years.
 Mass demonstrations in East Germany resulted, and this groundswell of public opposition to the restrictions could not be stopped.
-In response the government decided to relax restrictions but in making this announcement the official made it sound like citizens could now exit freely to West Berlin and this was reported in the press on November 9, 1989.
+In response the government decided to relax restrictions but in making this announcement the official made it sound like citizens could now exit freely to West Berlin.
+This was reported in the press on November 9, 1989.
 By evening that day thousands of East Germans had gathered at the wall demanding the gates be opened, the overwhelmed guards complied, and East Germans freely rushed into West Berlin!

 We watched the stunning events on TV that night.
 There was one enormous all-night party going on around the Berlin Wall.
 Music was playing, people were dancing, hugging, weeping, and hacking away at the wall using everything from fingernails to sledgehammers.
 Even hours before we did not expect to witness the fall of the wall, at least not in the 20th century.
 It was impossible not to shed a few joyous tears along with the East Germans as we watched them dance on the wall.
 Some were reunited with loved ones they had not been able to hug since 1961.